 Prescription Drugs

 Troy Medicare was started by pharmacists and physicians, and therefore we pride ourselves in offering prescription drug coverage through our network of community pharmacies.
-For Dual Eligible beneficiaries, Troy Medicare offers $0 copays for all medications (generics and brands).

 To request a printed copy of the List of Covered Drugs (Formulary), please contact Member Services at 1-888-494-TROY (8769).
 (TTY users should call 711.)
 Our hours of operation are:

-• During the months of April through September, we are available from 8:00 am to 8:00 pm, Monday through Friday.
+- During the months of April through September, we are available from 8:00 am to 8:00 pm, Monday through Friday.

-• During the months of October through March, we are available from 8:00 am to 8:00 pm, seven (7) days a week.
+- During the months of October through March, we are available from 8:00 am to 8:00 pm, seven (7) days a week.

 Pharmacy Network

-You can go to all the pharmacies on this list, but your costs for some drugs may be less at pharmacies in this list that offer preferred cost sharing.
+For Troy Medicare(HMO) you can go to all the pharmacies on this list, but your costs for some drugs may be less at pharmacies in this list that offer preferred cost sharing.
 We have marked these pharmacies with "PREFERRED" under the Cost Sharing column to distinguish them from other pharmacies in our network that offer standard cost sharing.

 Part D out of network coverage information